EdwinVW/dapr-workshop/Assignment03/step-by-step-java.md

    dapr run --app-id finecollectionservice --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 --components-path ../dapr/components mvn spring-boot:run
    ```

+   > If you kept the other services running before you started with this step, you may observe that there a few speeding limitations waiting to be processed.
+The application will immediately start processing this backlog.

 1. After you've looked at the log output and confirmed that everything works, you can stop all the services.

 ## Step 7: Use Dapr publish / subscribe with the Dapr SDK for Java